What new environmental techniques should be utilised in the analysis of road schemes that are not currently set out in Transport Analysis Guidance?

 Why might this be relevant?

-The project provides a tool specifically designed to predict the air quality impact of elevated road sections, which addresses the need for new environmental techniques in the analysis of road schemes.
+The project provides a tool to assess air quality impacts of elevated roads, which is directly related to environmental techniques in road schemes.

 RoadSaver will harness the road condition data currently being gathered by highway authorities.
 The objective is to extract better value from the vast amount of road condition data routinely gathered by local highway aut...